pwcremin/RNSync/README.md

 });
 ```
 ## Known Issues
 - Calling replicate() before a previous replication has completed will error.
-Caused by overwritting over sucess/fail callbacks
+Caused by overwritting sucess/fail callbacks

 ## Author